CVMS Advocacy Proposals for 2025

 Whereas these rights should be held sacred within our healthcare system, and

-Whereas government and insurance intervention is causing disruption of the doctor-patient relationships, and
+Whereas government and insurance intervention is causing disruption of the doctor-patient relationships, and interference in appropriate decisions made by patients based on their physician's advice.

 Whereas government and insurance intervention is causing harm to appropriate, standardized, evidence-based medical care, and